twistor/drupal_flysystem/README.md

     'driver' => 'local',         // The plugin key.

     'config' => [
+      'root' => '/path/to/dir/outsite/drupal', // This will be treated similarly
+                                               // Drupal's private file system.
+      // Or.

-      'root' => '/path/to/dir',  // If 'root' is inside the public directory, ],                           // then files will be served directly.
-Can be
+      'root' => 'sites/default/files/flysystem', // If the directory is inside
+      'public' => TRUE,                          // the public directory, and ],                                           // public is set to TRUE,
+                                                 // files will be served
-                                 // relative or absolute.
+                                                 // directly.

     // Optional settings that apply to all adapters.

     'cache' => TRUE,             // Cache filesystem metadata.
-Not necessary,
+Not necessary for
-                                 // since this is a local filesystem.
+                                 // the local driver.

     'replicate' => 'ftpexample', // 'replicate' writes to both filesystems, but
                                  // reads from this one.
 Functions as a backup.